“What makes the desert beautiful,’ said the little prince, ‘is that somewhere it hides a well…”

 Laguna Cejar and Laguna Piedra

 Finally, I can swim!
-There are probably only two places on Earth where this could happen – Dead Sea and Laguna Piedra.
+There are probably only two places on Earth where this could happen – the Dead Sea and Laguna Piedra.
 The water is so salty, that according to Ivan, no one could drown, even me.
 Anyway, I didn’t trust him and stayed around the shallow water.
 But he enjoyed his buoyancy.

 Salar de Atacama

 A local guide told us that 50% of the world’s reserves of lithium are in Salar de Atacama.
 One from Bolivia told us earlier that 60% are in Salar de Uyuni, Bolivia.
 As far as I know, there are also at least 60% in Australia, and some smaller percentages in China, Argentina, the US and some other countries.
 Well, even with my math knowledge it doesn’t seem right, but the truth is that Chile is one of the largest producers of lithium.